Batman Forever: Casting

 Robin Williams was in discussions to be the Riddler at one point, and was reportedly in competition for the role with John Malkovich.
-In June 1994, the role was given to Jim Carrey after Williams had reportedly turned it down.
+In June 1994, the role was given to Jim Carrey after Williams had reportedly turned it down, reportedly angry about the "bait-and-switch," to try and manipulate Jack Nicholson into taking the role of Joker in 1989 Batman.
+Williams publicly demanded an apology from the studio.
 According to Goldsman, Williams backed out after he and Schumacher couldn't see eye to eye.
 In a 2003 interview, Schumacher stated Michael Jackson had lobbied hard for the role, but was turned down before Carrey was cast.
 Brad Dourif (who was Burton's original choice to portray the Joker and Scarecrow after), Kelsey Grammer, Micky Dolenz, Matthew Broderick, Phil Hartman and Steve Martin were said to have been considered.

-Robin had appeared in the shooting script for Batman Returns but was deleted due to having too many characters.
+Robin had appeared in the shooting script for Batman Returns but was deleted due to the production having too many characters.
 Marlon Wayans had been cast in the role and signed on for a potential sequel, but when Schumacher took over, he decided to open up casting to other actors.
 Leonardo DiCaprio was considered, but decided not to pursue the role after a meeting with Schumacher.
 Among others, Matt Damon, Corey Haim, Corey Feldman, Mark Wahlberg, Michael Worth, Toby Stephens, Ewan McGregor, Jude Law, Alan Cumming and Scott Speedman were considered.
 (Note: Attributed to multiple references.)
-Chris O'Donnell was cast and Mitch Gaylord served as his stunt double, Gaylord also portrayed Mitch Grayson, Dick's older brother, who was created for the film.
+Chris O'Donnell was cast and Mitch Gaylord served as his stunt double.
+Gaylord also portrayed Mitch Grayson, Dick's older brother, who was created for the film.
 Schumacher attempted to create a cameo role for Bono as his MacPhisto character, but both came to agree it was not suitable for the film.

 Filming

 Principal photography began on September 24, 1994, and wrapped on March 5, 1995.
 Schumacher hired Barbara Ling for production design, claiming that the film needed a "force" and good design.
 Ling could "advance on it".
-Schumacher wanted a design in no way connected to the previous films, and instead inspired by the images from the Batman comic books seen in the 1940s and early 1950s and New York City architecture in the 1930s, with a combination of modern Tokyo.
+Schumacher wanted a design in no way connected to the previous films, and instead inspired by the images from the Batman comic books seen in the 1940s and early 1950s, and New York City architecture in the 1930s, with a combination of modern Tokyo.
 He also wanted a "city with personality," with more statues, as well as various amounts of neon.